Tondero Travail, Pinocchio Spin, Balinese Blossoms

 Right now the cooking smacks of airline food, but here you can’t bring your own onboard.

 It gets worse.
-You can read the entire review here (link no longer public).
+You can read the entire review here.

-A few weeks later, Pinocchio sends out a press release.
-First mistake, they don’t BCC the email list.
+A few weeks later, Pinocchio sent out a press release.
+First mistake, they blind copied the entire email list.
 As an excited friend said “Now I have the email address of just about every PR and media contact in town!”

-Attached to the press release, is a .pdf titled “Pinocchio Oregonian Review”.
+Attached to the press release, was a .pdf file titled “Pinocchio Oregonian Review”.
 Wow, I thought.
 I’m surprised they are mentioning such negative press!
 Then I opened the file.
 It was a completely different fluff piece, written by someone named Angela Allen.
-She makes the restaurant sound really good, but if you pay attention, you’ll realize she never says anything good about the food.
+She makes the restaurant sound really good, but if you pay attention, you’ll realize she never says anything bad about the food.
 It’s pure puffery.
-I’d link, but I can’t find it online (though it is dated 10/26 from the Oregonian).
+I’d link, but oddly for these days when every story is published on the O’s website, it seems to be missing.
 Don’t ask me to post it; the attachment is 14 megabytes – another gaffe.

 I’m not sure whether to be disgusted with Pinocchio from trying to put such a spin on their terrible review, or impressed they did such a good job.
 Perhaps a little bit of both.